Norman Nicholson: Writings

 And children suffocate in God's fresh air.

-Nicholson was the subject of a South Bank Show broadcast in the United Kingdom on 4 November 1984.
+Nicholson was the subject of a South Bank Show television broadcast in the United Kingdom on 4 November 1984.

 Partial bibliography

 Legacy

-Millom Library and the John Rylands Library, Manchester, have bronze busts of Nicholson by Joan Palmer.
-A memorial stained-glass window created by Christine Boyce can be found in St George's Church, Millom.
+The John Rylands Library, Manchester, and Cumbria Library Service have bronze busts of Nicholson by Joan Palmer.
+A memorial stained-glass window created by Christine Boyce can be found in St George's Church, Millom and there is a bust of Nicholson in Carlisle Cathedral.